Posted by Kristin Mccarthy on July 28, 2015 in Blog

 Posted by on February 18, 2015 in Blog

 Arab Americans have been invested in the civil rights movement since its beginning stages in the 1950’s, and continue to be a supportive voice in the shared struggle for human rights.
 The Arab American community has made significant contributions to the civil rights movement by supporting efforts to end segregation and advance equality and justice in the United States.

 Ralph Johns may not be well known, but he is an Arab American who played an instrumental role at a critical point in the civil rights movement.
-Johns is credited with...Read more
+Johns is credited with encouraging the famous...Read more